nanodust/masala/README.md

 why masala?
 ======

-in the tradition of open source software, it's a bad pun.
+in the tradition of open source software, it's a bad pun (on Apache Tika)

 Masala actually is a mixture of spices in Indian, Nepali, Bangladeshi and Pakastani cuisines.

-Masala digtiallyis this WordPress plugin - not as tasty, but still a mix of spicy code. as in, will cause indigestion. also, this is my first WP plugin - it's very limited, only adds and deletes metadata upon upload for file formats that it knows.but it works !!! i'm using it on a few WP sites for work (named-data.net, ndn.ucla.edu)
+Masala digtially, is this WordPress plugin - not as tasty, but still a mix of spicy code. as in, will cause indigestion.

+also, this is my first WP plugin - it's very limited, only adds and deletes metadata upon upload for file formats that it knows.but it works !!!

+i'm using it on a few WP sites for work (named-data.net, ndn.ucla.edu)

 The hope is that someone will either extend this, or bite this to use in existing plugins - and meanwhile that this distribution will help some users out.